example42/puppet-tp/README.md

 5. [Prerequisites and limitations](#prerequisites-and-limitations)
 6. [Tests](#tests)

 ## Module description

-The tp (short for Tiny Puppet) module allows you to manage any application on any (Linux flavours, Solaris, Darwin, Windows) Operating System.
+Example42's tp (short for Tiny Puppet) module can manage **any application** on any **Operating System** (Linux flavours, Solaris, Darwin, Windows).

-It provides Puppet defined types to install packages and manage services (`tp::install`), eventually handling relevant repos (`tp::repo`) and then manage their configuration files (`tp::conf`) and directories (`tp::dir`).
+It provides Puppet defined types to:

+- install packages and manage services (`tp::install`)
+- handle eventual relevant repos, allowing choos from distro or upstream packages (`tp::repo`)
+- manage application configuration files (`tp::conf`)
+- manage whole directories (`tp::dir`), also from a SCM source.

 ### Features

+The amount of things that this module can do, and its features are as follows:

-* Quick, easy to use, standard, coherent, powerful interface to applications installation and their config files management.
+- Quick, easy to use, standard, coherent, powerful interface to applications installation and their config files management.
-* Out of the box and easily expandable support for most common Operating Systems
+- Out of the box and easily expandable support for most common Operating Systems
-* Modular data source design.
+- Modular data source design.
 Support for an easily growing [set of applications](https://github.com/example42/tinydata/tree/master/data).
-* Smooth coexistence with any existing Puppet modules setup: you decide what to manage
+- Smooth coexistence with any existing Puppet modules setup: it's up to the user to decide when to use tpo and when to use a dedicated module
-* Application data stored in a configurable separated module ([tinydata](https://github.com/example42/tinydata) is the default source for applications data)
+- Application data stored in a configurable separated module ([tinydata](https://github.com/example42/tinydata) is the default source for applications data)
-* Optional shell command (`tp`) which can be used to install, test, query for logs any tp managed application.
+- Optional shell command (`tp`) which can be used to install, test, query for logs any tp managed application.

 ### Use cases

-Tiny Puppet is intended to be used in profiles, as replacement for dedicated componenent modules, or in the same modules, to ease the management of the provided files and packages.
+Tiny Puppet is intended to be used in **profiles**, as replacement for dedicated componenent modules, or in the same modules, to ease the management of the provided files and packages.

+By including it's main tp class it can also manage, entirely via Hiera data, common packages and configurations (see examples below).

-The expected users are both experienced sysadmins who know exactly how to configure their applications and absolute beginners who want to simply install an application, without knowing how it's package is called on the underlying system or how to install its repositories or dependencies.
+The expected users are both **experienced sysadmins** who know exactly how to configure their applications and **absolute beginners** who want to simply install an application, without knowing how it's package is called on the underlying system or how to install its repositories or dependencies.

 To see real world usage of tp defines give a look to the [profiles](https://github.com/example42/puppet-psick/tree/master/manifests) in the psick module.